 When NAS indicates that PSM starts, the AS configuration (e.g. priorities provided by dedicated signalling and logged measurements) is kept, all running timers continue to run but the UE need not perform any idle mode tasks.
 If a timer expires while the UE is in PSM it is up to UE implementation whether it performs the corresponding action immediately or the latest when PSM ends.
 When NAS indicates that PSM ends, the UE shall perform all idle mode tasks.

 If SystemInformationBlockType32 has been received and if the UE has determined that it is out of coverage using available satellite assistance information (e.g. ephemeris parameters and coverage parameters in current or previously received SystemInformationBlockType32, SystemInformationBlockType31, t-Service in SystemInformationBlockType3 or other parameters), the AS configuration (e.g. priorities provided by dedicated signalling and logged measurements) is kept, but the UE need not perform any idle mode tasks related to NTN.
 It is up to UE implementation to handle running timers.
 The detection of out of coverage using satellite assistance information is up to UE implementation and once in NTN coverage the UE shall perform all idle mode tasks related to NTN.
+If SystemInformationBlock32 includes carrierFreqList the UE may store this information and use for the cell selection process when UE resumes the idle mode task related to NTN once in NTN coverage

 Next change